xunilrj/sandbox/sources/haskellcpp/readme.md

     always_true IsItTrue(int){}
     always_false IsItTrue(float){}

-When passing a int I want that something would ne true.
-When passing a float I want taht this thing to be false.
-And I can assert as:
+When passing a int, I want the return type to be true.
+When passing a float, I want that the return type to be false.
+And I can assert this as:

     static_assert(decltype(IsItTrue(1))::value, "Always true");
     static_assert(!decltype(IsItTrue(1.0f))::value, "Always false");